How much down payment do I need for my car loan?

 So, what is the problem with being upside down?

 First, if you decide to sell or trade your vehicle before your loan is paid off, or nearly paid off, you’ll get a nasty surprise.
 You’ll find that you still owe more on your loan than your vehicle is worth.
 Maybe thousands of dollars more.
-You’ll have to find the extra money to pay off your loan.
+You’ll have to find the extra money, in cash, to pay off your loan.

 Second, if your car is stolen or totaled in an accident, your insurance pays only what the car is worth, not what you still owe on your loan, which again, could be thousands of dollars difference.
 In order to pay off your loan after the accident, you must come up with the additional cash on your own.